Bitneko/workshop-golang-fundamental/01 basic constructs/README.md

     Age  int
 }

-Way to initialise a struct
+// Ways to initialise a struct
-// Using new keywork to initialise var student0pa *Student student0 = new(Student)
+// Using new keywork to initialise var student0 *Student student0 = new(Student)
 student0.Name = "Alice"
 fmt.Println(student0) //Print &{ 0} - Age initialised to 0